Freeman Parkway Bridge

 The Freeman Parkway Bridge is a deck arch bridge located in Glen Ridge, New Jersey.
-The bridge crosses over Toney's Brook and the Montclair-Boonton Line, a train line which runs to New York City.
+The bridge crosses over Toney's Brook and the Montclair-Boonton Line, a train line which runs to New York City and Hoboken.

 Statistics

 The bridge itself is made of concrete and its one span is 149.9 feet long.
 It was built in 1926 and is open to street traffic.
 Freeman Parkway is a short street, and its name changes to Highland Avenue a few hundred feet north of the bridge.

 Death of Jeremy Duncker

 In October 2012, 18-year-old Jeremy Duncker, a senior at Glen Ridge High School, was found underneath the bridge, near the railroad tracks.
 An autopsy determined that the cause of death was accidental.